tjuzek/om-uid/README.md

-### 2) C-SALT_uid_analysed.tsv
+### 2) C-SALT-mix_uid_analysed.tsv

-This file contains the analysis of C-SALT using GPT-3.5 (text-davinci-003, as per https://platform.openai.com/docs/models/gpt-3-5) to collect surprisal values.
+This file contains the analysis of C-SALT-mix using GPT-3.5 (text-davinci-003, as per https://platform.openai.com/docs/models/gpt-3-5) to collect surprisal values.
 These values were used to test the different frameworks discussed in the Open Mind paper.
 Please be aware that the number of tokens is according to GPT-3.5, which is typically 'no_words - 1', although there may be cases where it differs slightly.
 Importantly, this should not distort the analyses as it is consistent throughout all items.

 Results from GPT-2 were also included and come out similarly.